i-dipanshu/local-simulation-of-production-grade-infra/README.md

 <!-- todo -->

 ### The Flow of Docs
-Each stage has two types of documentation.
-One provides information about the tools or technologies, explaining why they are needed, and the other is a guide to implement them.
+In each stage, there are two types of documentation.
+The primary documentation is called `README`, located at the root of each stage.
+It provides information about the tools or technologies used in that stage, explaining their significance and purpose.
+Additionally, there are guides available to help you implement each stage.

+To make navigation easier, each step includes both `Previous` and `Next` buttons.
+This means you can seamlessly move between steps or stages without having to return to this section repeatedly.

-**Note:** Due to limited computing resources, we'll use a scaled-down version of all the components.
-Sometimes we may need to ignore some security measures.
-However, look for heading appended with `Production` to learn what would change in a real production environment.
+**Note:** Please be aware that, due to limited computing resources, we will be working with scaled-down versions of all components.
+In some cases, we may need to temporarily disregard certain security measures.
+However, for details on what changes in a real production environment, refer to sections marked with the heading `Production`.

 ### The Flow of the Project